jpverkamp/blog/content/programming/stackexchange/2014-12-23-palette-swapping.md

 3. Repeat

 If we could get something like that working, we would only need {{< inline-latex "\mathcal{O}(\log{}n)" >}} per lookup, reducing the runtime to the same as the `recolor/sort` method.
-And... it turns out that Racket has just the sort of data strucure we need: a {{< wikipedia "splay tree" >}}.
+And... it turns out that Racket has just the sort of data strucure we need: a [[wiki:splay tree]]().
 Specifically, a splay tree is a binary tree (enabling binary search), that self-adjusts (to avoid worst case badly unbalanced trees), which has the additional property of making recently accessed elements quick to access.
 That's helpful in this case, since we'll have blocks of similar colors, which are close in the tree.
 Neat!

 In Racket, to build a splay tree, we need to set up a couple of things in the {{< doc racket "data/order" >}} and {{< doc racket "data/splay-tree" >}} modules: